LoveCommunity/love.dart/README.md

   )
 ```

 Since [Flutter] is full of widgets.
-How can we make `react* operators` works together with widgets?
+How can we make `react* operators` work together with widgets?

 Is this possible: